COScholl/COScholl.github.io/index.md

 </section>
 <h3>About Me</h3>
 <p>
-  I am currently a Junior Data Analyst for Groundspeed Analytics, Inc. I am currently working on multi-classing as Junior Developer with a focus on front-end development.
+  I am currently a Junior Data Analyst for Groundspeed Analytics, Inc. I am working on multi-classing as Junior Developer with a focus on front-end development.
 </p>
   </div>